 CatholicCare's Foster Care Program is a service provided for vulnerable children and young people aged from newborns to 18 who are unable to live with their birth parents.

-Foster care, also known as Out of Home Care (OOHC), is the provision of day-to-day nurturing care for children and young people who have often experienced significant trauma, neglect or abuse prior to their removal from their birth families.
+Foster care is the day-to-day nurturing care for children and young people who have often experienced significant trauma, neglect or abuse prior to their removal from their birth families.
 Their families may be struggling with a range of issues including drug and alcohol use, mental health issues, relationship problems and domestic violence which means the home is not safe for children.

 The role comes with not only great rewards but also great challenges.
 As such, carers need to have a range of special qualities to cope with the demands of fostering.
 They need patience, empathy, warmth, kindness, resilience and insight.
 Importantly, they need to be accepting and non-judgemental.

 Carers play a crucial role as mentors and role models by providing:

 CatholicCare provides a range of caring options depending on the individual needs of the child.

 Carers can be authorised for the below types of care: